-e-CODEX (e-Justice Communication via Online Data Exchange) RSS
+e-CODEX (e-Justice Communication via Online Data Exchange)

 High mobility between EU countries and increasing European integration means that procedures requiring cooperation between different national judicial systems are increasing.

 The use of ICT makes judicial procedures more transparent, efficient and economic while facilitating access to justice for citizens, businesses, administrations and legal practitioners.

 Connecting the existing systems will allow communication and data exchange based on the development of common technical standards and foster cross-border cooperation in the area of European e-Justice.

 - 19 EU countries (Austria, Belgium, Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Ireland, Lithuania, Malta, the Netherlands, Poland, Portugal, Romania, Spain, Sweden, United Kingdom);